The book, summer & myself: Was it a summer fling?

 I am not a fan of reading popular literature.
 And, if there is a movie based on the book, I either watch the film or read the book.
 Preferably the book.
 If it was on me, I would have never picked up this book.
 I hated the book by the title itself.
 So cringeworthy!

 Before the book, I had seen the film.
 There was so much hype around the film and Timothee Chalamet, the new heartthrob.
 I remember watching the film and was underwhelmed by it.
 Let’s say, wasn’t crazy about it.
-Year later, while scrolling through Instagram, I saw a post that talked about how the book ‘Call me by your name’ glorified paedophilia.
+A year later, while scrolling through Instagram, I saw a post that talked about how the book ‘Call me by your name glorified pedophilia.
 Here I was reading about the book again, this time with disgust.
-I didn’t know how to assess that post because I haven’t read the book and desires, who has ever understood them.
-People were sharing that post on their stories, and affirming to that belief that it indeed glorified paedophilia.
+I didn’t know how to assess that post because I haven’t read the book and desires, who has ever understood them?
+People were sharing that post on their stories, and affirming the belief that it indeed glorified pedophilia.
 As all such debates diminish with time, this one did too.

-The film was third in the series by director Luca Guadagnino to present Italy as a country of desire, and love.
-“I Am Love” (2009) and “A Bigger Splash” (2015) being the other two.
+The film was the third in the series by director Luca Guadagnino to present Italy as a country of desire and love.
+“I Am Love” (2009) and “A Bigger Splash” (2015) are the other two.
 The director, to me, captured the nuances of Italy’s everyday life in its naturalistic texture and beauty.
-The movie was full not so subtle colours, with less vibrance & saturation, blending into each other beautifully.
-Possibly, it was one of the few films where I could notice the usage of colours other than the Wes Anderson cinema.
+The movie was full not so subtle colors, with less vibrance & saturation, blending into each other beautifully.
+Possibly, it was one of the few films where I could notice the usage of colors other than the Wes Anderson cinema.

 The music by Sufian Stevens is something to look out for in the film.
 It is so beautifully used and compliments the narrative so well.
-Surprisingly, the movie is written by 92-year old James Ivory.
+Surprisingly, the movie is written by 92-year-old James Ivory.
 For which he won the Academy Award for Best Adapted Screenplay.
-That devastating ending was the highlights of my first-time watch of the film.
-The camera pulls into a close-up of Elio’s face (Timothee), the orangish-yellow colour of the flame light up a side of his face, and then tears wreak you.
+That devastating ending was the highlight of my first-time watch of the film.
+The camera pulls into a close-up of Elio’s face (Timothee), the orangish-yellow color of the flame lights up a side of his face, and then tears wreak you.
 Such vulnerability.

-PS: During my research to write, and understanding André Aciman, I read a few of his other works about loss, exile, etc. The reader might wanna try them as well.
-He has had an interesting time exploration such emotions and starts an interesting conversation in the reader’s mind.
+PS: During my research to write, and understand André Aciman, I read a few of his other works about loss, exile, etc. The reader might wanna try them as well.
+He has had an interesting time exploring such emotions and starts an interesting conversation in the reader’s mind.